strongtyped/strongtyped.github.io/source/_posts/2014-10-23-javaone-university-2014.markdown

 Given a `Async[Z]` instance it is possible to a define

-{% include_code AsyncUsage lang:scala AsyncUsage.scala %}
+{% include_code JavaOneUniversity2014_AsyncUsage lang:scala JavaOneUniversity2014_AsyncUsage.scala %}

 and use it as follows

-{% include_code AsyncUsageInApp lang:scala AsyncUsageInApp.scala %}
+{% include_code JavaOneUniversity2014_AsyncUsageInApp lang:scala JavaOneUniversity2014_AsyncUsageInApp.scala %}

 Running the example above would then result in something along the following lines